 Additional available discounts:

-$100 off if you book with a friend (two people book separate shoot days).
+- $100 if you book with a friend (separate shoots)

 Hair and makeup artist add-on's